Hoosier Horse Fair – April 6th – 8th, 2018. Location Indiana State Fairgrounds, Indianapolis, IN

-Troy Price Horseshoeing School is now approved by the Indiana State Approving Agency for Veteran Educational Program – 12 week Basic Horseshoeing Course.
+Veteran Educational Programs: Troy Price Horseshoeing School is now approved by the Indiana State Approving Agency for Veteran Educational Programs for all horseshoeing courses offered by the school.
 For more information call the State Approving Agency at 317/232-3910 or 1-800-400-4520.

 Check out the Troy Price Horseshoeing School Facebook page to view more pictures of student work.